dachiefjustice/vm-vulnlab/roles/vulnerable-apps/README.md

 This role sets up vulnerable applications!
 Don't get yourself or your organization pwned by exposing these services to a hostile network!
 You're responsible for your own security!

 **Built-in Protections**
-- The role itself sets up most vulnerable applications to listen on `127.0.0.1` rather than `0.0.0.0`.
-Exceptions are applications that are using upstream Docker-Compose files.
+The role itself sets up most vulnerable applications to listen on `127.0.0.1` rather than `0.0.0.0`.
+Exceptions are applications that are using upstream Docker-Compose files, at the time of this writing:
+- CI/CD Goat (which binds to all network interfaces in its Docker Compose file)
+- crAPI (which binds to `127.0.0.1` in its Docker Compose file, but could change)

 **Suggested Additional Protections**
 - Use this with a private virtualized network for the Kali VM, and don't port-forward.
 This way everything is contained in the Kali VM.